human-conditions/yodrew.github.io-original/_pages/about/participate.md

 - have read my book
 - demonstrate understanding of its basic ideas
-- have done a retreat according to my protocol and are convinced of the value of my approach
+- have retreated according to my protocol and are convinced of the value of my approach

 Cheers.